Lab-of-Adaptive-Immunity/Supereffectors_scRNAseq/README.md

 		- Uses script: Supereffectors_PART1_2_demultiplexing.py
 	    **Note:** If you have downloaded fastq files from link above this does not have to be ran, as those fastqs are already demultiplexed.
-	    You still need to run the script above to generate hashtag lists though.
+	    You still need to run the script above to generate hashtag lists though, but in that case use it only for data annotation and meta data creation.
 	- Mapping with cellranger:
 		- Same parameters are used as for pre-mapping.
 	- Preparation of first version of data set: